mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 }
 ~~~

-How would we implement Y in JavaScript?
-Here's the Y combinator again:
+Now we need to implement the Y combinator in JavaScript.
+How would it look?
+Here's the Y combinator in lambda calculus again:

 $$ \lambda f.\!(\lambda x.f\ (x\ x))\ (\lambda x.f\ (x\ x)) $$